BlogWholesale

 What is the minimum order for Kona coffee wholesale?

 Standard lots from Kona Volcano Farm are approximately 60kg.
 Trial quantities are available for buyers evaluating a new supply relationship.
-Contact Hector at sales@konavolcano.com to discuss your volume requirements.
+Contact us at sales@konavolcanofarm.com to discuss your volume requirements.

 Can I get Kona coffee wholesale directly from a farm?